 Publication of the dissertation

 Having been given the right to defend the dissertation, the doctoral candidate should have the manuscript printed (at a printing press of his or her choice) or should publish it electronically.
-English-language instructions for printing the dissertation are available in the Helsinki University Press guide to doctoral candidates.
+English-language instructions for printing the dissertation are available in the dissertation are available in the Unigrafia guide to doctoral candidates.
 Further information on electronic publication is available at http://ethesis.helsinki.fi.
 The doctoral candidate must also see to the distribution of dissertation copies, arrangement of the public examination and possible festivities, and provision of information on the dissertation.

 In addition to the dissertation copies printed for the doctoral candidate's own use or for sale, the candidate must print copies to be submitted to the University for fre (90 copies)e.
 In case of electronic publications, a number of printed copies must also be submitted to the University (30 copies).
 More information in Finnish

 As the name suggests, the public examination of a dissertation is open to the general public.
 For ten days before its examination, the dissertation must be displayed for public viewing on the University's official notice board in the ground floor lobby of the Main Building (address: Fabianinkatu 33).
 The head porter will post the title page of the dissertation on the notice board and the dissertation is available for public viewing in the head porter's room (Fabianinkatu 33, room 1131).
 If the dissertation is completed just before the deadline, the doctoral candidate may apply to the Faculty Dean for permission to display the dissertation to the public only for five days.
 This application must be submitted before the ten-day period set for public display begins.